 Couple Asset Tracking with the Facility Maintenance tool to track building assets like HVAC systems, Air Control Systems, and Life Safety equipment.
 Maintain the life of company assets and comply with warranty standards by integrating the Maintenance module with the Service Request software (or other helps desk systems) for automatic notification of preventative maintenance tasks.

-The Asset Tracking module allows you to track IT equipment such as mobile devices, tablets, and laptops, ensuring you know who each device is assigned to and their location at all times.
+The Asset Tracking software allows you to track IT equipment such as mobile devices, tablets, and laptops, ensuring you know who each device is assigned to and their location at all times.
 Interface with the Move Management module and management will automatically be notified when an when an employee leaves the organization.
 A detailed list of assigned assets is included, with the option to reassign to another employee.
 Invest in Room Reservation software and your employees can locate assets needed for their next meeting when reserving the conference room.

 Each module is a simple tool that serves a broad audience for multiple purposes.
 And since each shares information with the other, managers can work seamlessly with real-time information, taking care of current needs while collecting data to forecast future needs.